Hongqin-Li/map-store/topkstr/README.md

 | 1GB          | 2.24             | 3.72           | 5.70          |
 | 10GB         | 25.48            | 49.73          | 73.51         |

 Indentical is trivial since it represents only I/O times.
 As expected, MapReduce is two times slower than brute-force since it has additional map phase.
-And MapStore is about 1.25 times slower than pure MapReduce.
+And MapStore has some additional overheads that make it about 1.25 times slower than pure MapReduce.